 I want to share this personal story with you as I think it could be helpful to overcome this small business challenge.
 I am currently faced with a common issue that almost every business owner is faced with at one time or another – a bad client.
 A bad client is one that is uncooperative, refuses to pay, or in some other way breaches their contract terms and conditions.
+That’s why there are things in the world such as a surety bond which is a legally binding document that guarantees terms of a contract will be fulfilled.
 I’m sharing this as a lesson to those of you who may not yet have had this come up in your business.

 This bad client was a referral from another long-term, good client so I was eager to assist him in opening his personal training studio.
 The client was completely naive about what it takes to open a business, let alone a physical location and initially thought he could get everything up and running within one week of beginning his consulting relationship with me.
 This was a completely unrealistic expectation of course given that he didn’t have a plan, name, location, legal entity, business account, EIN, business license, vendors for his equipment, or anything else necessary to open his doors.
 He was also extremely averse to social media.
 Needless to say, his case was challenging.